 The insurance company then will:

-- accept the claim, notify the injured worker, and begin paying benefits; or
+- accept the claim, notify you, and begin paying benefits; or

-- deny the claim and notify the injured worker and the Nevada Department of Industrial Relations of its denial17
+- deny the claim and notify you and the Nevada Department of Industrial Relations of its denial17

 Example: Dean is a Nevada firefighter who suffers a burn injury at work.
 The insurance company receives the Claim for Compensation.
 It also reviews the Employer’s Report.

 The insurance company accepts the injury.
 It will send Dean a notice in the mail and pay for any benefits he may require.